pblischak/HyDe/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-HyDe: hybridization detection using phylogenetic invariants
+HyDe: Hybridization Detection Using Phylogenetic Invariants
 ===========================================================

 |Build Status| |Documentation| |PyPI Badge|